timsbiomed/jpaserver-scripts/README.md

   - $ git lfs install
   - if you've already cloned the repo, the files in ontology_cache will be too small.
 Re-download each with
     - $ git lfs pull <file>
-  - The point of the ontology_cache directory is to cache, not to definitively store, vocabularies that aren't easily cURLed from the 'net.
+  - The point of the ontology_cache ~directory~ repository is to cache, not to definitively store, vocabularies that aren't easily cURLed from the 'net.
 - Export scripts and configure .
 In a terminal window with a bash or z-shell, from the top-level directory of the git repo where you found this file:
   - $ git export <branch> > jpaserver-scripts.tar  WHICH BRANCH??? (main)
   - copy that file to the machine or place you want to deploy on